 - Social Media: an easy, free way to provide greater exposure to your listing.

-- Share our content on social media: The more people hear about us, the more vacationers will use us to find their vacation rentals.
+- Share our content with your guests and on social media.
+Your guests will appreciate the helpful tips.
+And the more people hear about us through social media, the more vacationers will use us to find their vacation rentals.
 So promoting us helps you.
 Here are some examples of the great content we offer: EsCape TV episodes, Vacationer Blog, The Vacation Planner.